Seismic Resilience: How to Build a Safe House in Earthquake Zones

 Even a perfectly built house will fail if the ground beneath it turns to liquid.
 Liquefaction happens in water-saturated, sandy soils.
 During shaking, the soil loses its strength, causing the foundation to sink or tilt.
 Ignoring a geotechnical report from firms like Geocon or Stantec before breaking ground is a high-stakes gamble.

-Strategic Safety Solutions
+Strategic Safety Gear

 Advanced Base Isolation Systems